 · You like a warm and hospitable welcome!

-My top recommendations for Funchal, Madeira
+My top things to do in Funchal, Madeira

 Cable Car, Monte Palace & Taboggan

-Here are three recommendations that we did one day on our trip, that can fill most of the day; Take the Cable Car from the Old Town in Funchal up to Monte.
-The journey takes around 15 minutes and provides panoramic views of Funchal, and is well worth the trip in itself.
+Firstly, take the Cable Car from the Old Town in Funchal up to Monte.
+The journey takes around 15 minutes and provides panoramic views of Funchal.
+The views are well worth the trip in itself.

-Funchal, Madeira: A City Break with a Difference The Travel Psychologist
+Funchal, Madeira: A city break with a difference The Travel Psychologist

 Monte Palace & Gardens

-Lastly, how could I not include the Monte Taboggan, known as the Carreiros do Monte .
-These are wicker sledges, pushed and ‘guided’ by two runners, and are the way that the residents of Funchal used to travel down from Monte to the old town of Funchal.
+Lastly, on the way down, take the Monte Taboggan, known as the Carreiros do Monte .
+These are wicker sledges, pushed and ‘guided’ by two runners.
+They are the way that the residents of Funchal used to travel down from Monte to the old town of Funchal.
 It is truly a unique experience and I would definitely recommend it.
-The taboggan route does not go all the way down to the town, but is a 15-20 steep walk down into the main area of town from the end of the route.
-It is possible to get a taxi back down but beware of overcharging.
+Honestly I laughed all the way down, it was so much fun!

-Funchal, Madeira: A City Break with a Difference The Travel Psychologist
+Funchal, Madeira: A city break with a difference The Travel Psychologist

 Monte Toboggan!